-Career and job examples for students with an ESHR focus on college students may include include admissions counselor, academic coach, residence hall coordinator, multicultural specialist, financial aid officer, TRIO programs specialist.
+Career and job examples for students with an ESHR major with a focus on college students may include admissions counselor, academic coach, residence hall coordinator, multicultural specialist, financial aid officer, and TRIO programs specialist.
 These positions are often located in community colleges, 4-year colleges, college bridge programs, and other educational systems.